ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 When transmitting items from the producer to the consumer, the goal is to transmit _all_ items with minimal latency and maximum throughput.

-<sub>Latency is the time between the generation of an item at the producer and its arrival to the consumer.
-Throughput is the number of items sent from producer to consumer per unit of time.</sub>
+<sub>Latency is the time between the generation of an item at the producer and its arrival to the consumer. </sub>

+<sub>Throughput is the number of items sent from producer to consumer per unit of time.</sub>

 However, the producer and the consumer may have limitations that can prevent the best performance from being achieved: